 Unless you are good at something on your first campus why go to a second.
-Think about the old movie “Multiplicity” with Tom Hanks.
+Think about the old movie “Multiplicity” with Michael Keaton.
 A copy of a copy always loses resolution.
 In other words why give birth to second campus that is a less clear and/or simply a blurry version of the first campus.
 Get great at something and then figure out how to reproduce it at multiple locations.

 2. Slim down.